4d/docs/website/translated_docs/es/Tags/tags.md

 The `4DSCRIPT` tag allows you to execute 4D methods when processing the template.
 The presence of the `<!--#4DSCRIPT/MyMethod/MyParam-->` tag as an HTML comment launches the execution of the `MyMethod` method with the `Param` parameter as a string in `$1`.

 > If the tag is called in the context of a Web process, when the page is loaded, 4D calls the `On Web Authentication` database method (if it exists).
-If it returns True, 4D executes the method.
+Si devuelve True, 4D ejecuta el método.

 El método debe devolver el texto en `$0`.
 If the string starts with the code character 1, it is considered as HTML (the same principle is true for the `4DHTML` tag).